Millennium Eve: Celebrate 2000

 Millennium Eve: Celebrate 2000 was RTÉ's coverage of the end-of-millennium celebrations from 31 December 1999 into 1 January 2000.
 Part of the 2000 Today programming in Ireland, a series of well-known broadcasters presented various stages of the nineteen-hour broadcast.

 Development

 2000 Today was conceived as part of the Millennium celebrations, given the numerical significance of the change from 1999 to 2000.

 The programme was produced and televised by an international consortium of 60 broadcasters, including RTÉ and headed by the BBC in the United Kingdom and WGBH in the United States.
+It also included ATV in Hong Kong, RCTI in Indonesia, RTM in Malaysia, CCTV in China, TCS and Singapore Television Twelve in Singapore, ABC in Australia, TV Asahi in Japan, MBC in South Korea, SABC in South Africa, TVE in Spain, Rede Record in Brazil, GMA Network in the Philippines, RTL in Germany, RTP in Portugal, TV3 in New Zealand, Televisa and Once TV in Mexico, TVN in Chile, Radio-Canada in Quebec and the rest of the country, TF1 and France 2 in France, RAI in Italy, NRK in Norway, SF in Switzerland, El Trece in Argentina.
+(The program was nonetheless consistently promoted under the same name).
 The BBC provided the production hub for receiving and distributing the 78 international satellite feeds required for this broadcast.

 Production

 RTÉ launched their millennium eve programming on 30 November 1999.
 At the time the programme was described as the largest, single television show in Irish history.
 Up to 5,000 staff worked on the 2000 Today project worldwide, with 500 workers based at the RTÉ Television Centre.
 In all three television studios were utilised while four outside satellite units, forty cameras in twenty Irish locations worked to pull together an array of images from around both the country and globe.
 As part of a Reconciliation 2000 theme RTÉ and BBC Northern Ireland co-operated on several events during the broadcast.